-The General Partner manages our operations and activities, Under the Amended Omnibus Agreement, employees of Circle K provide management services to us.
-As of December 31, 2018, pursuant to the Amended Omnibus Agreement, 92 employees of Circle K provided substantial management services to us.
+The General Partner manages our operations and activities, Under the Transitional Omnibus Agreement, employees of Circle K provided management services to us through December 31, 2019.
+As of December 31, 2019, pursuant to the Circle K Omnibus Agreement, 104 employees of Circle K provided substantial management services to us.